Contact 1-800-466-1535 (250) 448-4670

 Sounds like a typical shopping trip, right?

-Searching for a good online course is no different than a grocery store run.
+Searching for a good online course is similar to a grocery store run.

-The amount of online colleges and courses that are available online continue to grow.
-Some colleges shine brightly in reputation and others don’t have a clear definition of who they are.
-Worse, some colleges blind you with flashy marketing schemes.
+The number of online colleges and courses continues to grow.
+Some colleges have strong reputations, and others do not have a clear identity.
+Worse, some colleges use flashy marketing schemes.

-You have to do a lot of weaving and research to find just the right ingredients that make up a good online course.
+You have to do a lot of research to find the right ingredients for a good online course.
 You should be picky.
-Once you found it and enrolled, we bet you’re going to feel excited and proud.
+Once you find it and enroll, you may feel excited and proud.

 So what exactly do these ingredients look like?